CodeMaster7000/Extract-Image-Info-from-YouTube-Playlist/README.md

-# Extract-Image-Info-from-YouTube-Playlist
+# Extract Image Information from YouTube Playlist

+## About

-A Python script designed to extract image information from a YouTube playlist.
+A Python script, made with the [YouTube API](https://developers.google.com/youtube/v3), designed to extract image information from a YouTube playlist.